bitcrowd/chromic_pdf/lunch_talk/index.md

 STEP
 - first off, GenServer has very limited knowledge now
 - can be dynamically told how operations work
+- doesn't need to change when we change protocol
 STEP
 - wrt. "functional" state machine
 - would have been possible without function steps (eg just primitives)